ScaledMarkets/dabl/java/scaledmarkets/dabl/main/README.md

 ## Key Dynamic Structures

-The Parse phase builds an Abstract Syntax Tree (AST), as defined by the dabl.sablecc file.
+The Parse phase builds an Abstract Syntax Tree (AST), as defined by the `dabl.sablecc` file.
-The Analysis phase walks the tree in a depth-first manner, visiting each Node, and performing actions such as name resolution.
-The outcome of the Analysis phase is a hashtable of Annotations, indexed by Node: thus, this effectively annotates the AST, since for any Node, one can look up its Annotation (if any).
+The Analysis phase walks the tree in a depth-first manner, visiting each `Node`, calling the `in`<Node-Type>(`Node`) method on entry to each Node, and the `out`<Node-Type>(`Node`) method on exit from the `Node`.
+These methods perform actions such as name resolution and evaluate some static expressions.
+The outcome of the Analysis phase is a hashtable of `Annotations`, indexed by `Node`: thus, Analysis effectively annotates the AST, since for any `Node`, one can look up its `Annotation` (if any).

 The Analysis phase also produces a symbol table tree, with one table corresponding to each nested scope within the source input.

-The dynamic structures are shown in Figure 2.
+The dynamic structures are shown in the following Figure.
+The `CompilerState` object is returned by the compiler.

 ![Figure 2: Dynamic Structures](Compiler_Design_Fig2.png "Figure 2: Dynamic Structures")